tav/espians-planfile/consistent-hashing-go-library.md

 ---
 id: consistent-hashing-go-library
 tags: NEEDSREVIEW, @tav, #go, #dev
-title: Consistent Hashing Go Library
+title:
 ---

 [Consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) provides
-us with useful properties for distributing and load-balancing resources.
+us with useful properties for distributing and load-balancing resources...

 A `Ring` type should be provided within the `amp/hash` package that we could use as follows: